 A copy of the meeting agenda along with the minutes from the 2019 AGM can be found here.

 Due to the current situation around COVID-19 we have cancelled our Spring Meeting that was originally scheduled for May 29 in Winnipeg.
 We do plan on holding our annual general meeting (AGM) in virtual format sometime in June (exact date and time TBA).
 All section members (including student members) are welcome to attend.
 Further information will be posted when they become available.

 - Brad Easton, Section Chair

 Section Award Winners

-The ECS Canadain Section is proud to announce the winners of the following awards:
+The ECS Canadian Section is proud to announce the winners of the following awards:

-All those interested in attending the symposium are asked to complete the above registration form and submit it by email to Marco Gibaldi email@example.com.
+All those interested in attending the symposium are asked to complete the registration form and submit it by email to Marina Tintor firstname.lastname@example.org.
 The registration fee is $135.60 ($120 + 13% HST) for regular attendees and $67.80 ($60 + 13% HST) for students and postdoctoral fellows.
-The registration is to be paid preferentially by cheque or money order payable to Department of Chemistry Queen’s University (upon arrival/registration).
-We ask that every attendee confirms their registration by Wednesday, November 1st.
+The registration is to be paid by cheque or money order payable to Department of Chemistry Queen’s University (upon arrival/registration).
+We ask that every attendee confirms their registration by Saturday, December 14th.

-If you have any questions regarding the Symposium, please feel free to contact Marco Gibaldi (firstname.lastname@example.org) or Eduardo B. Ferreira (email@example.com).
-We are looking forward to welcoming you at Queen’s on November 4th.
+If you have any questions regarding the Symposium, please feel free to contact Eduardo B. Ferreira (email@example.com).

 We are a network of electrochemical researchers in Canada.
 This group operates as a section within the main Electrochemical Society organization.
 We hold semi-annual symposiums and also support electrochemical researchers and students throughout Canada.